GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: 0 (disabled, i.e. never retry)

+replication.maxRetries
+:	Maximum number of times to retry a push operation that previously
+	failed.

+	When a push operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.

+	Can be overriden at remote-level.

+	By default, max retry is disabled.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different